Chai Wan Road: Route

 Chai Wan Road starts from the connection with Shau Kei Wan Road and the off-ramp from the Island Eastern Corridor and then goes uphill through Chai Wan Gap.
 After junctioning with Tai Tam Road, it goes downhill into central Chai Wan, and intersects the Island Eastern Corridor's eastern terminus and Wan Tsui Road at a roundabout, before turning north-east and turning sharply to the east at the junction with Wing Tai Road and flows into Siu Sai Wan Road to the east at Sun Yip Street.

 Accidents

 On 19 November 2012, three men were killed and 56 people were injured when a New World First Bus's driver became unconscious and hit a Kowloon Motor Bus and a taxi.
 British citizen Ivan Aranto Herrera Jorge and Swede Carl Magnus Lindgren, members of celebrity chef Heston Blumenthal's culinary team, were among the dead.

+On 16 September 2017, a Citybus on route 118 was travelling along Chai Wan Road when one of its passengers was stabbed on the upper deck near Fu Shing Court.
+The suspect subsequently smashed open the window and jumped out in an attempted suicide.
+While no one else was injured, the victim succumbed to her injuries after being transported to Eastern Hospital.
+The suspect was eventually convicted of murder in December 2020 sentenced to life imprisonment in 2021.

 On 20 January 2018, a truck whose crane was raised while driving on Chai Wan Road crashed into a bridge.
 No one was injured and the driver was stuck in the vehicle for an hour and half until being rescued.